Dawson Creek & District Hospital

 - 1 tender (2000 Gal)

 - 2 command vehicles

 The Department also conducts fire code inspection services and public education programs, including Fire Prevention education, Learn Not to Burn and Juvenile Fire Setters.
-Many children of the community have been treated to a tour of the fire hall over the years.
+Many children have been treated to a tour of the Fire Hall over the years.

 - Community Policing